Does Lung Cancer Stage Influence Palliative Care Decisions?

 Researchers also found that those receiving palliative care were more likely to have discussed their wishes with their doctor.
 When your treatment team knows what is important to you, they can help you make decisions that match your wishes.3

-Palliative care has been shown to improve quality of life for caregivers as well.
+Palliative care has been shown to improve the quality of life for caregivers as well.
 It may also reduce healthcare costs.
 Overall, offering palliative care early in treatment can improve quality of life, increase survival, and prevent aggressive treatment near the end of life.4

 If you would like to see if palliative care is right for you or for a family member, talk to your doctor about available options.